microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/protectionpolicybase-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List all the protectionPolicies available in a tenant.
+List all the Protection Policies available in a tenant.
-Read the properties and relationships of a [protectionPolicyBase](../resources/protectionpolicybase.md) object.
+Read the properties and relationships of a [protectionPolicyBase](../resources/protectionpolicybase.md).

 ## Permissions